CreateBaseNZ/application/docs/source/index.rst

 ..
-CreateBase Web Dev documentation master file, created by sphinx-quickstart on Thu Feb  4 14:54:25 2021.
+CreateBase App documentation master file, created by sphinx-quickstart on Thu Feb  4 14:54:25 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CreateBase Web Dev's documentation!
+Welcome to the CreateBase App documentation!
 ==============================================

 .. toctree::